 Sometimes, you may observe that the Self-adjust feature of the vehicle’s suspension does not level the automobile altogether; in other words, it clings to the same height.

-From the symptom of the suspension not having the ability to move, it’s possible that the valves connected to the rear suspension have no ability to open or close as needed by the control system’s instruction.
+From the symptom of the suspension not having the ability to move, the valves connected to the rear suspension may have no ability to open or close as needed by the control system’s instruction.

 2 possible causes for this issue might be identified.
 First, insufficient lubrication inside the joiner valve causes corrosion or rust.
 Second, a damaged electrical cord links the valves to the valve block.